Step 2: Update and reboot

 Many default VPSs come configured with the

-.
-Or, just switch to the root user usingsudo su
+sudo.
+Or, just switch to the root user usingsudo su.

 Rebooting Linux